dhillonsh/proj8-freetimes/README.md

 ---

 ### Purpose ###
-* This application is for Project 7 of CIS 322 at University of Oregon.
+* This application is for Project 8 of CIS 322 at University of Oregon.
 * The purpose was to get an introduction with Google's Calendar API.
-* This is a mini-project that displays all the busy times within a given date/time range.
+* This is a mini-project that displays all the busy times within a given date/time range as well as available times.

 ### Application Specifics ###
 * The main [index](/templates/index.html) displays all the calendar information